aetheric-oss/se-services/docs/conops.md

 Scenario | Description
 ---- | ----
-Private Charter | Clients<sup>*</sup> can register a flight plan directly with the Arrow PSU.
+Private Charter | Clients<sup>*</sup> can register a flight plan through `svc-charter`, which passes their request to the Arrow PSU.
 Clients submit a flight plan specifying an aircraft, the departure vertiport, the arrival vertiport, the flight manifest, and the planned departure date and time.
 Rideshare | Clients request flights through a software API, website, or mobile app. `svc-rideshare` handles the customer interaction, and forwards the request to the PSU domain.
 In this case, a client only provides a departure time, a departure vertiport, and a destination vertiport.
 Cargo | Clients may request flights through a software API, website, or mobile app.
 Customer interaction is handled by `svc-cargo`, with confirmed flight requests forwarded the PSU domain of the Services ecosystem.
 Cargo clients provide a departure time, a departure vertiport, a destination vertiport, and the approximate weight of the cargo to be shipped.
 They may also specify if the trip will be recurring for planned deliveries.